gnzlbg/tsc/readme.md

 must adhere to Rust's [Code of Conduct].

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tsc` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tsc-timer` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [travis]: https://travis-ci.org/gnzlbg/tsc